xidic81/flask_vuejs_template/README.md

-# flask_vuejs_template
+# Minimum website template using flask, vue and sqlite
-Minimum website template using vue, flask and sqlite
+Minimalistic website template using vue, flask and sqlite